Meet our College Supports Team

 Her passion for teaching and travel coupled with an MBA in Hospitality and Tourism from the University of Guelph enable her to foster a positive learning environment for all students.

-International Faculty Lead – Engineering Technology, Professor, Computer Science
+International Faculty Lead – School of Engineering Technology, Professor, Computer Science